 Your Next Step Should Be to Seek Legal Advice

-If you are struggling to figure out the workers’ comp process while coping with your injury, call Monast Law to get the help you need today.
+If you are struggling to figure out the workers’ comp process while coping with your injury, call Monast Law Office to get the help you need today.
 We will explain your rights, gather medical evidence, file all required paperwork, represent you in a hearing, and file appeals if necessary.
 To learn more, please download a free copy of, The Worker’s Guide to Injury Compensation in Ohio, and contact us directly via this website or by phone to schedule an initial meeting with our legal team.